Mutya Johanna Datul: Miss Supranational 2013

-Datul was sent to Minsk, Belarus to represent the Philippines at the Miss Supranational 2013 competition on September 6, 2013.
+Datul travelled to Minsk, Belarus to represent the Philippines at the Miss Supranational 2013 competition on September 6, 2013.
 She was awarded Miss Supranational Personality in one of the preliminary events.
 By the end of the competition, Datul was crowned Miss Supranational 2013 by outgoing titleholder Katsiaryna Buraya.
-An historic win, as Datul has become the first Asian and Filipino to win the Miss Supranational title.
+With her victory, Datul became the first Asian and first Filipino to win the Miss Supranational title.